It is a 2-week team project from the Building Virtual World class at CMU.

 Opening Animation: 2.5D Art

 It was a time-consuming staging and arrangements back and forth.
 I drew the ‘2D environment’ for the opening scene, and all the skybox, and worked closely together with the programmer setting the 2D assets in Unity to create the ‘2.5D’ effect.

-The way it worked was I went into the VR world figuring out the exact staging of each piece of art while he adjusting the position simultaneously according to what I was seeing in the VR.
+The way it worked was I went into the VR world figuring out the exact staging of each piece of 2D art while he adjusted the position simultaneously according to what I was seeing in the VR.
 After the environment was staged, we then time-coded the camera, to create this opening scene.

 We were surprised by the final outcome, the ‘2.5D’ art scenes exceeded our expectation.
 Worth those sleepless nights in two weeks of production time!